…..and How to Reverse Age-Related Muscle Loss.

-This is very helpful since by the mid stage of our lives the bigger percentage of people will have found that Diets Don’t Work…….because in their 40’s they have piled on a few extra kilos and tried, often more than once, to get rid of the dreaded belly fat.
+This is very helpful since by the mid-stage of our lives a bigger percentage of people will have found that Diets Don’t Work…….because in their 40s they have piled on a few extra kilos and tried, often more than once, to get rid of the dreaded belly fat.

-Here’s something I found on the oversixty site worth having a look at: The real reason you gain weight as you get older.
+Here’s something I found on the over sixty sites worth having a look at The real reason you gain weight as you get older.

 4 Quick Tips for Starting a Strength Training Program:

 2. Don’t go too hard when starting out…….your body is not ready for it yet.
-You have to get your tendons, ligaments and muscles ready for what’s coming ahead…….you need to be thinking fitness without any injuries.
+You have to get your tendons, ligaments, and muscles ready for what’s coming ahead…….you need to be thinking about fitness without any injuries.

 Exercise is all about longevity so start your training two to three days a week slowly increasing up to at least four or five days per week.
 Staying active is the key……just keep moving.

-Building muscle after 70 is still quite achievable as I have proven to myself and many others (to their amazement).
+Building muscle after 70 is still quite achievable as I have proven to myself and many others (much to their amazement).

 3. Always pay close attention to proper form when doing resistance exercises.
 This way you will help to prevent injury by doing an exercise incorrectly.

 4. And always keep in mind that when you are strength training it should never cause you pain.
 If you experience any pain stop straight away.

 One of the more common myths of exercise comes from the old and outdated saying “No Pain, No Gain” and it is not something I agree with at all; especially as you get older.
 Regardless of what others may tell you, working out should not hurt.